RobersonLab/RobersonLab.github.io/index.md

 <div id="maintext">
 <blockquote>
 <p><em>
 Our lab is interested in characterizing the genetics underlying human disease risk using sporadic cases, extreme phenotypes and familial disease clusters.
 We assess the effect of such variation using a combination of genetics, molecular biology, statistics and bioinformatics.
+We also explore the molecular basis of human disease with high-throughput technologies to empower personalized treatment of molecularly defined subsets.
 Our main interests are inflammatory and autoimmune diseases.
 </em></p>
 </blockquote>